-Join us on Wednesday, October 25, in this web seminar to learn how you can win a $20,000 lab makeover for your school.
-The program will feature presenter Ruth Ruud, a past- and present chair of a number of awards and recognition committees and lead judge for the Shell Science Lab Challenge.
-Ms. Ruud will discuss the application process for 2017-18, share insight into completing your application, and provide tips for strengthening your submission for a chance to win one of 18 lab makeover and professional development support packages.
+Join us on Wednesday, November 28, 2018 for this web seminar to learn how you can win a $20,000 lab makeover for your school.
+The presenter will discuss the application process for the 2018-19 year, share insight into completing your application, and provide tips for strengthening your submission for a chance to win one of 18 lab makeover and professional development support packages.

 The Shell Science Lab Challenge recognizes middle and high school science teachers (grades 6-12) in the United States and Canada who illustrate replicable approaches to science lab instruction utilizing limited school and laboratory resources.
 Teachers and schools submitting top entries will receive additional laboratory tools, resources, and rich professional development opportunities.

 View the web seminar archive

 To view the presentation slides from the web seminar and related resources, visit the resource collection.
 Continue discussing this topic in the community forums.

 A certificate of attendance was deposited into participants' My Profile area in the NSTA Learning Center for completing the evaluation form at the end of the program.

 Here are some comments provided by the participants at the end of the Web Seminar:

 - "I was pleased with how it was organized and delivered.
 Thank you!
 I appreciated the quick responses to the questions!"